kie-sp/demo-cdk/README.md

 ---

-Built with ☕, 💪, and too many failed deployments...
+Built with ☕, 💪, 🧘‍♀️, 🎶 and too many failed deployments (I lost count)...

 Created by Kie SP